Avaiga/taipy-gui/gui/doc/status.md

 Every status line has a message to be displayed and a status priority.

-The status priority is defined by a string among "info", "success" (or "s"), "warning" (or "w"), and "error" (or "e").
+The status priority is defined by a string among "info" (or "i"), "success" (or "s"), "warning" (or "w"), and "error" (or "e").
 An unknown string value sets the priority to "info".<br/>
 These priorities are sorted from lower to higher as indicated here.

 The property [*value*](#p-value) can be set to a value with the following type: